rangertaha/messaging-patterns/README.rst

 Queue
 _____

-The Queue is the RabbitMQ Server which uses AMQP to communicate.
-This receives messages, stores them, and lets the consumer pick them up when ready.
+The Queue is the RabbitMQ server, which communicates using AMQP.
+It receives and stores messages, allowing the consumer to retrieve them when ready.
 .. code-block:: python

     #!/usr/bin/env python